![]() |

 We Brought hope and love to Chestnut Ridge again this Christmas!

-Advent Begins on November 30
+Advent Began on November 30

 The First Sunday of Advent (Christ Our Hope)